- Wilmington College opened its doors at 4 p.m. Sept. 4, 1947 to 238 students.

 With the new shades representing the “green of the ocean and the gold of the sand with the blue of the deep ocean,” the Student Government Association joined Chancellor Rosemary DePaolo and other university officials in unveiling the “Teal Declaration” in March 2009 on “Teal Day” to officially recognize teal as the primary school color.

 The clock tower on Campus Commons was a gift from the Class of 2000.
 The idea of erecting a clock tower was conceived and spearheaded by the 2000 senior class president Shane Fernando.
 The 50-foot clock tower was dedicated and sounded for the first time at the senior celebration on May 12, 2000.
 With its ability to play songs such as the national anthem, the clock tower is also a significant part of important institutional events and memorial programs.

 The official kickoff to the annual UNCW men and women’s basketball season is known as Midnight Madness.
 It's a chance for students, faculty, staff and the community to preview the talent of the team and team members.
 There are a variety of entertaining performances including the UNCW dance team, three-point and dunk contest, player introductions, team scrimmages and more. (multimedia)

-Each August, more than 1,600 volunteers help freshmen move into residence halls as part of a longstanding UNCWelcome tradition.
-In a matter of minutes, volunteers in teal will cheer on families as they pull up to residence halls, swarm their vehicles and move students into their new rooms.
-Nearly 40 percent of UNCW students live in on-campus housing.
+Each August, nearly 2,000 volunteers help freshmen move into residence halls as part of a longstanding UNCWelcome tradition.
+In a matter of minutes, volunteers in teal will cheer for families as they pull up to residence halls, swarm their vehicles and move students into their new rooms.